mattyHerzig/TerminalGraphingCalc/README.md

 # TerminalGraphingCalc
 TerminalGraphingCalc is a polynomial graphing calculator in the terminal, made with Java in BlueJ.
+It was done for a high school programming course.

 To use it, go to [releases](https://github.com/mattyHerzig/BubbleBlitz/releases).